Bayurzx/OnlineSafety/README.md

 3. Set up the environment variables:
-    -   Create a `.env` file in the root directory
+    -   Create a `.env` file in the backend directory
     -   Define the required environment variables (e.g., API keys, Ethereum provider)

 ```sh
 yarn dev
 ```

-**Note**: You don't need to do anything if you decie to use my contract.
-Contact me below
+**Note**: You don't need to do anything if you decie to use my contract address.
+Contacts me below

 ## Installation Frontend
 ------------